Newxy/Getting_and_Cleaning_Data_Project/README.md

 * Step 4: Appropriately labels the data set with descriptive variable names.
 * Step 5: Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The input data file is https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip The output tidy data file is tidydata.txt
+The input data file is https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and the output tidy data file is tidydata.txt

 ### 2. Download data